Demibolt007/McKinsey-Solve-Global-Analytics-Report-2018-2025/README.md

 ## 8. Recommendations

-- 📍 **Targeted Preparation**: Invest in countries with <50% pass rate — provide practice tools
+- 📍 **Targeted Preparation**: Invest in countries with <50% pass rate — provide practice tools.
-- 🎓 **Resume Uplift**: Develop CV support workshops for first-gen and unemployed test takers
+- 🎓 **Resume Uplift**: Develop CV support workshops for first-gen and unemployed test takers.
-- 🧪 **A/B Test Support**: Pilot resume prep or game tutorials to boost underperforming segments
+- 🧪 **A/B Test Support**: Pilot resume prep or game tutorials to boost underperforming segments.
-- 🧭 **Localize Resources**: Translate and adapt training for regional learning styles and access
+- 🧭 **Localise Resources**: Translate and adapt training for regional learning styles and access.

 ---